27. Context Managers¶

-A common use case of context managers is locking and unlocking resources and closing opened files (as I have already showed you).
+A common use case of context managers is locking and unlocking resources and closing opened files (as I have already shown you).

 Let’s see how we can implement our own Context Manager.
-This would allow us to understand exactly what’s going on behind the scenes.
+This should allow us to understand exactly what’s going on behind the scenes.

 At the very least a context manager has an

-__exit__ methods defined.
-Let’s make our own file opening Context
+__exit__ method defined.
+Let’s make our own file-opening Context

 Manager and learn the basics.